-In 1928, a 23-year-old entrepreneur named Oliver Kenneth McAnulty, opened a processed cheese factory in Brisbane.
-His Maxam Cheese operation raised the ire of the Kraft Walker company, who accused him of infringing their patent.
+In 1928, a 23-year-old entrepreneur named Oliver Kenneth McAnulty opened a processed cheese factory in Brisbane.
+His Maxam Cheese operation raised the ire of the Kraft Walker company, which accused him of infringing their patent.
 A court battle ensued, with appeal and counter-appeal going all the way to the Privy Council in Britain.
-McAnulty won, and became a significant Australia cheese manufacturer and meat canner.
+McAnulty won and became a significant Australian cheese manufacturer and meat canner.
 He sold the business to Swift in 1947, who sold the brand to Arnott’s in 1967.

 Everyone who grew up in the 1940s and ’50s is familiar with Kraft cheese.
 The processed cheddar was developed in America and launched in Australia by the Kraft Walker cheese company in 1925.
 It had an almost unlimited lifespan (for a cheese) and needed no refrigeration, so could readily be transported and sold across this wide brown land.

 But three years later a competitor arose, and under somewhat fishy circumstances.
 In subsequent court proceedings, Kraft alleged that Oliver McAnulty, the maker of Maxam Processed Cheese, had induced one of the Kraft Walker foremen to disclose the secret of how their cheese was made.
 A certain amount of money had changed hands, they said.
 It’s not recorded whether the said foreman lost his job.